-What does grabbing the hem of the shirt mean?
+What does grabbing the shirt hem mean?

-This gesture is one of the best ways to win that boy, draw attention or warm up your relationship.
+This gesture is one of the best ways to conquer that boy, draw attention or warm up your relationship.
 A more daring way is to hold the shirt sleeve directly next to the hand, indicating the desire to hold it.
 Some women are bolder and grab the man from behind.

-- With your feet one forward and the other a little back, it feels like you’re holding on with a little shame;
+- With the feet one forward and the other a little back, it gives the feeling that you are holding it with a little shame;

-- By holding it with both hands, it feels like you are desperate not to leave it;
+- By holding it with both hands it gives the feeling that she is desperate for him not to leave her;